-VCU’s rapidly growing research enterprise must be supported with the necessary resources and infrastructure.
-The Office of the Vice President for Research and Innovation, with its nimble and efficient state-of-the-art services, partners with schools, colleges, departments, institutes and centers to assist researchers as they seek funding, plan studies, establish collaborations, calculate budgets, negotiate industry contracts, secure patents and licensing agreements and start new ventures.
-We continue to invest in our students and young investigators who represent VCU’s future.
+VCU’s rapidly growing research enterprise is supported with the necessary resources and infrastructure.
+The Office of the Vice President for Research and Innovation, with its nimble and efficient state-of-the-art services and tools, partners with VCU’s academic centers, institutes and research centers to assist investigators as they seek funding, plan studies, establish collaborations, calculate budgets, negotiate industry contracts, secure patents and licensing agreements and start new ventures.
+We continue to invest in VCU’s future.
 We will advance our mission as a research university by strategically focusing on humanity’s greatest challenges using a team science approach.

-As Vice President for Research and Innovation (VPRI), it is a privilege to work with VCU faculty, staff and students committed to enriching the human experience and ensuring an equitable society.
-The OVPRI will continue to assist and work where we can have the greatest impact, measured in growing sponsored research and community engagement, and where our curiosity and passion for discovery and innovation and our commitment toward economic development, inclusiveness and social justice will elevate people everywhere.
+As Vice President for Research and Innovation, it is a privilege to work with VCU faculty, staff and students committed to enriching the human experience and ensuring an equitable society.
+The OVPRI will continue to assist and work where we can have the greatest impact and elevate people, through our commitment to research and innovation, everywhere.

 P. Srirama Rao, Ph.D.

-Dr. Srirama Rao serves as Vice President for Research and Innovation at Virginia Commonwealth University.
-He is responsible for the overall strategy, compliance, growth and expansion of the university’s research enterprise.
-As the institutional official, he leads the Office of the Vice President for Research and Innovation in all of its efforts, and ensures the optimal operational efficiency of the divisions of: Clinical Research, Sponsored Programs, Research Compliance, Research Development, Research Integrity and Ethics, Communications and Outreach, Finance and Operations, Information Systems, and Technology, Commercialization and Economic Development.
-As VPRI, Dr. S. Rao oversees VCU’s research institutes and centers, core laboratories, and institutional committees including the Institutional Animal Care and Use Committee (IACUC) and the Institutional Review Board (IRB).
+As Vice President for Research and Innovation at VCU, Dr. Rao is responsible for the overall strategy, compliance, growth and expansion of the university’s research enterprise.
+As the institutional official, he leads the OVPRI in its efforts to ensure the optimal operational efficiency of the divisions of: Clinical Research, Sponsored Programs, Research Compliance, Research Development, Research Integrity and Ethics, Communications and Outreach, Finance and Operations, Information Systems, and Technology, Commercialization and Economic Development.
+Dr. Rao oversees VCU’s research institutes and centers, core laboratories and institutional committees including the Institutional Animal Care and Use Committee (IACUC) and the Institutional Review Board.
 He also serves as an advisor, board member and trustee of various local and national organizations.

-In collaboration with researchers and administrators across the university and by increasing research engagement with faculty, staff, postdoctoral fellows and students, Dr. S. Rao is committed to fostering collaborative and cross-cutting basic, clinical and translational research at VCU.
-The university is currently engaged in various high-priority and societally impactful initiatives involving research in a wide breadth of areas such as arts, addiction, cancer, cardiovascular medicine, cybersecurity, digital science, the environment, health disparities, humanities, policy and STEM education.
-An additional focus for Dr. S. Rao is the translation of VCU discoveries and innovations from the bench to the community, via public and private partnerships.
-Together with increased technology and commercialization, including the formation of new companies, VCU’s innovations are contributing to the region’s overall growth and economic development.
+In collaboration with researchers and administrators across the university and by increasing research engagement with faculty, staff, postdoctoral fellows, graduate and undergraduate students, Dr. Rao is committed to fostering collaborative and cross-cutting basic, clinical and translational research at VCU.
+An additional focus is the translation of VCU discoveries and innovations from the bench to the community, via public and private partnerships, as well as contributions to the region’s overall growth and economic development.